ligurio/snippets/lua-tools/lua-jepsen/README.md

 # lua-jepsen

+- Testing distributed systems is difficult.
+- Clojure is not a popular language in software industry.
+- Lua is a simple programming language and easy to learn.
+- Tarantool has a native Lua support and Clojure looks foreign for it.
+- There is a [Jecci](https://github.com/michaelzenz/jecci) that aims to simplify building Jepsen tests.

+## How-to use

+`luarocks install lua-jepsen`

 ## Prerequisites

-- tarantool as a Lua interpreter.
+- [Tarantool]() as a Lua interpreter.
 - [luafun](https://luafun.github.io/basic.html) - Lua functional library,
   built-in into Tarantool.
 - [luasql](https://keplerproject.github.io/luasql/manual.html) - is a simple
   interface from Lua to a number of database management systems.
 - [unreliablefs](https://github.com/ligurio/unreliablefs) - a FUSE-based fault
   injection filesystem.
+- Jepsen-compatible consistency checker: Elle (preffered), Knossos, Gretcha, Porcoupine.

-## Workloads
+## Possible workloads

-- `append` checks for dependency cycles in append/read transactions
+- `append` checks for dependency cycles in append/read transactions.
-- `bank` concurrent transfers between rows of a shared table
+- `bank` concurrent transfers between rows of a shared table.
-- `bank-multitable` multi-table variant of the bank test
+- `bank-multitable` multi-table variant of the bank test.
-- `long-fork` distinguishes between parallel snapshot isolation and standard SI
+- `long-fork` distinguishes between parallel snapshot isolation and standard SI.
-- `monotonic` looks for contradictory orders over increment-only registers
+- `monotonic` looks for contradictory orders over increment-only registers.
-- `register` concurrent atomic updates to a shared register
+- `register` concurrent atomic updates to a shared register.
-- `sequential` looks for serializable yet non-sequential orders on independent registers
+- `sequential` looks for serializable yet non-sequential orders on independent registers.
-- `set` concurrent unique appends to a single table
+- `set` concurrent unique appends to a single table.
-- `set-cas` appends elements via compare-and-set to a single row
+- `set-cas` appends elements via compare-and-set to a single row.
-- `table` checks for a race condition in table creation
+- `table` checks for a race condition in table creation.
-- `txn-cycle` looks for write-read dependency cycles over read-write registers
+- `txn-cycle` looks for write-read dependency cycles over read-write registers.

 <!--
 https://github.com/jepsen-io/jepsen/blob/7f3d0b1ca20b27681f3af10124a8b2d2d98c8e18/tidb/src/tidb/monotonic.clj#L37-L87